How To Apply for a Schengen Visa at Norway Embassy

-For the visitor's visa, here are the following visa type:
+For the visitor's visa (Schengen Visa - Type), here are the following visa type:

 2. Gather the necessary documents

-Since my purpose of travel is business trip, I prepared the documents for Business Trip, Official Visit, Cultural or Sports Event.
 The checklist per visa type can be found here.
-The checklist is easy to understand and follow since there are descriptions per requirement.
+It’s easy to understand and follow since there are descriptions per requirement.